gilramir/argparse/README.md

 # argparse
-CLI argument parsing for Go
+CLI argument parsing for Go, that follows the model of the Python argparse module.

+Work in Progress